celery/celery/docs/faq.rst

 **Answer:** No.

-Celery can support any serialization scheme and has built-in support for JSON, YAML, Pickle and msgpack.
+Celery can support any serialization scheme and has built-in support for JSON, YAML, Pickle, and msgpack.
 Also, as every task is associated with a content type, you can even send one task using pickle, and another using JSON.

 The default serialization format is pickle simply because it's